juicedata/juicefs/docs/en/reference/how_to_set_up_object_storage.md

 make juicefs.ceph
 ```

+When using with Ceph, the JuiceFS Client object storage related options are interpreted differently:

-The `--bucket` option format is `ceph://<pool-name>`.
-A [pool](https://docs.ceph.com/en/latest/rados/operations/pools) is logical partition for storing objects.
-You may need first creating a pool.
-The value of `--access-key` option is Ceph cluster name, the default cluster name is `ceph`.
-The value of `--secret-key` option is [Ceph client user name](https://docs.ceph.com/en/latest/rados/operations/user-management), the default user name is `client.admin`.
+* `--bucket` stands for the Ceph storage pool, the format is `ceph://<pool-name>`.
+A [pool](https://docs.ceph.com/en/latest/rados/operations/pools) is a logical partition for storing objects.
+Create a pool before use.
+* `--access-key` stands for the Ceph cluster name, the default value is `ceph`.
+* `--secret-key` option is [Ceph client user name](https://docs.ceph.com/en/latest/rados/operations/user-management), the default user name is `client.admin`.

-For connecting to Ceph Monitor, `librados` reads Ceph configuration file by searching default locations and the first found will be used.
+In order to reach Ceph Monitor, `librados` reads Ceph configuration file by searching default locations and the first found will be used.
 The locations are:

 - `CEPH_CONF` environment variable
 - `/etc/ceph/ceph.conf`
 - `~/.ceph/config`
 - `ceph.conf` in the current working directory

-The example command is:
+Since these additional Ceph configuration files are needed during the mount, CSI Driver users need to [upload them to Kubernetes, and map to the mount pod](https://juicefs.com/docs/csi/guide/pv/#mount-pod-extra-files).

+To format a volume, run:

 ```bash
 juicefs.ceph format \